abdullah-alshaye/abdullah/_pages/about.md

   - /about.html
 ---

-I am an assistant professor of Mechanical Engineering at [Kuwait University](http://kuweb.ku.edu.kw/ku/index.htm) and one of the co-founders of [Kuwait Institute for Training and Engineering Simulations (KITES)](http://kites-kw.com/en/).
+I am an associate professor of Mechanical Engineering at [Kuwait University](http://kuweb.ku.edu.kw/ku/index.htm) and one of the co-founders of [Kuwait Institute for Training and Engineering Simulations (KITES)](http://kites-kw.com/en/).
 I received my Ph.D. degree in Mechanical Engineering from [University *of* Wisconsin - Madison](https://www.wisc.edu/) in 2016.
-Currently, I have [published](publications) more than *25 papers* in international recognized peer-reviewed journals and conference proceedings, and I have [taught](teaching) more than *8* undergraduate and graduate courses at Kuwait University.
-Prior of pursuing my higher education, I worked for couple of years in [Ministry *of* Electricity and Water](https://www.mew.gov.kw/en/) and [Kuwait Oil Company (KOC)](https://www.kockw.com/sites/EN/Pages/Default.aspx), and I have been awarded a green belt certification in Six sigma Methodologies from [Six Sigma Academy](https://www.ssaandco.com/) in 2011.
+Currently, I have [published](publications) more than *25 papers* in international recognized peer-reviewed journals and conference proceedings, and I have [taught](teaching) more than *9* undergraduate and graduate courses at Kuwait University.
+Prior of pursuing my higher education, I worked for couple of years in [Ministry *of* Electricity and Water](https://www.mew.gov.kw/en/) and [Kuwait Oil Company (KOC)](https://www.kockw.com/sites/EN/Pages/Default.aspx), and I have been awarded a green belt certification in Six Sigma Methodologies from [Six Sigma Academy](https://www.ssaandco.com/) in 2011.
 I am interested in reading, swimming, and playing soccer.

 My [research interests/areas](research) include:
 - <b>Biomechanics:</b> Locomotion, Orthopedics.